lexra/wheelchair/README.md

 ```
 <class> <x> <y> <width> <height>
 ex: 0 0.25 0.44 0.5 0.8
-class is the object class, (x,y) are centre coordinates of the bounding box. width, height represent width and height of the bounding box
+class is the object class, (x,y) are centre coordinates of the bounding box.
+width, height represent width and height of the bounding box.
 ```

 ## 2. Generating Train List and Test List